You Made it!

 So I 86’d that pretty quick.

-Now I have a few rules I follow instead
+Now I have a few rules I follow instead (to make sure my posts don’t suck).

 1. Write Like You Speak

-It is a common misconception that in order to attract people you need to sound smart.
-But in most cases, this is a total turn off or it leaves your reader confused.
+It is a common misconception that to attract people you need to sound smart.
+But in most cases, this is a total turn-off because your reader just ends up confused.
 Instead your goal should be to sound relatable.
-Does your post sound like you’re telling your friend a juicy story over coffee?
-BAM.
-Nailed it.

 Want to start a sentence with And?
 Do it!